ACT Companion Card Program

 What is it?

-The Companion Card is a credit-card sized photo ID card issued to people with a significant disability who require attendant care support from a companion to participate at most venues and activities.
+- The Companion Card is a credit-card sized photo ID card issued to people with a significant disability who require attendant care support from a companion to participate at venues that have signed on as a participating Business Affiliate.

-Cardholders present their card when booking or purchasing a ticket from a participating business.
-Participating businesses will recognise the Companion Card and issue the cardholder with a second ticket for their companion at no charge.
+- Cardholders present their Companion Card when booking or purchasing a ticket from a participating Business Affiliate.
+The Business Affiliate will recognise the Companion Card and issue the cardholder with a second ticket for their companion at no charge.

 Why has it been developed?